 East Asian Painting Conservation: Perspectives on Education, Research, and Practice

 East Asian painting conservation and mounting have a long history of traditional practices rooted in the cultures of China, Korea, and Japan.
 Since the late twentieth century, however, internationalization and the influences of modern technology and scientific research have rapidly advanced the field.
-This symposium will explore the three themes of “Education and Training,” “Conservation and Research,” and “Materials and Methods,” which are all central to these current developments.
-Six speakers will share perspectives as conservators, scientists, curators, and educators to broaden our understanding of East Asian painting conservation and related disciplines.
-By presenting diverse viewpoints, we hope to enrich the ongoing discussion of shifting educational models, the integration of traditional practice and modern innovation, the impact of cross-cultural influences, and the growing importance of interdisciplinary cooperation.
+This symposium explored the three themes—“Education and Training,” “Conservation and Research,” and “Materials and Methods”—that are central to current developments.
+Six speakers shared perspectives as conservators, scientists, curators, and educators to broaden our understanding of East Asian painting conservation and related disciplines.
+By sharing these recordings of the conference presentations, we hope to enrich the ongoing discussion about shifting educational models, the integration of traditional practice and modern innovation, the impact of cross-cultural influences, and the growing importance of interdisciplinary cooperation.

 Day 1: Education and Training